eakneller/eakneller/README.md

 planets, reconstructing the tectonic, stratigraphic and thermal history of sedimentary basins and developing multidisciplinary approaches for assessing the distribution and economic value of energy resources.
-With over 15 years of experience in developing high-performance applications using Python and C++, I have successfully led the development and application of multiple globally deployed computational tools used for scientific research and business decisions analysis in the energy industry.
+With over 15 years of experience in developing high-performance applications using Python, C++ and Julia, I have successfully led the development and application of multiple globally deployed computational tools used for scientific research and business decisions analysis in the energy industry.